HapticlabsIO/UnityHapticlabsController/readme.md

 ### In Unity

 1. Download this folder and import it into your Unity project folder, for example Assets.
-2. Drag the `Hapticlabs Manager.prefab` into your scene (make sure the Serial Speed is set to 115200).
+2. Drag the `Hapticlabs Manager.prefab` into your scene (if you're communicating through Serial, make sure the Serial Speed is set to 115200).
 3. Done!
-Playing the scene will establish a connection with the Satellite through Serial.
-Make sure no other application is connected or trying to connect to the Serial port, for example Hapticlabs Studio or an (Arduino) Serial Monitor.
+Playing the scene will establish a connection with the Satellite through Serial or via TCP to Hapticlabs Studio, respectively.
+If you communicate via Serial, make sure no other application is connected or trying to connect to the Serial port, for example Hapticlabs Studio or an (Arduino) Serial Monitor.
  <img width="348" alt="Hapticlabs prefab" src="https://user-images.githubusercontent.com/34678030/235880227-780c0c75-347b-4f96-9067-2d92990c8fe9.png">

 > If you have any problems with Serial connection such as error CS0234: The type or namespace name 'Ports' does not exist in the namespace 'System.IO'.